metasepi/idiomaticca/README.md

 ## Contributing

+Please send pull request, and write your name and reachable e-mail address in [CONTRIBUTORS.md](./CONTRIBUTORS.md).

-Not yet acceptable.
-You can feel free to post [some issues](https://github.com/metasepi/idiomaticca/issues) or [mailing list](http://groups.google.com/group/metasepi).
+You also feel free to post [some issues](https://github.com/metasepi/idiomaticca/issues) or [mailing list](http://groups.google.com/group/metasepi).

 ## Acknowledgements